-Red Hat doesn't support community HTTPD or HTTPD built from source.
-If you're considering using any other source of HTTPD on a RHEL system, read the Apache HTTPD versions supported by Red Hat article and make sure you understand the implications.
+Red Hat doesn't support NGINX or HTTPD packages from the community or built from source.
+If you're considering using any other source of NGINX or HTTPD on a RHEL system, read the Apache HTTPD versions supported by Red Hat article and make sure you understand the implications.

-Upgrading HTTPD on Windows
+Upgrading PEM-HTTPD on Windows